thomas-vogel/mRUBiS/README.md

 [`https://thomas-vogel.github.io/mRUBiS/`](https://thomas-vogel.github.io/mRUBiS/)

+mRUBiS has been developed and tested on Ubuntu 16.04, only basic tests have been made with Windows.

 ## More information about mRUBiS
 A detailed description of the mRUBiS exemplar, the CompArch language, modeling editor, and the use of the exemplar can be found in the [Wiki](https://github.com/thomas-vogel/mRUBiS/wiki).